-Our Core U.S. segment consists of company-owned rent-to-own stores in the United States, Canada and Puerto Rico that lease household durable goods to customers on a rent-to-own basis.
-Our store in Canada operates under the name "Rent-A-Centre."
+Our Core U.S. segment consists of company-owned rent-to-own stores in the United States and Puerto Rico that lease household durable goods to customers on a rent-to-own basis.
 We also offer merchandise on an installment sales basis in certain of our stores under the names "Get It Now" and "Home Choice."
-At December 31, 2017, we operated 2,381 company-owned stores nationwide and in Canada and Puerto Rico, including 45 retail installment sales stores.
+At December 31, 2018, we operated 2,158 company-owned stores nationwide and in Puerto Rico, including 44 retail installment sales stores.

 Our Acceptance Now segment generally offers the rent-to-own transaction to consumers who do not qualify for financing from the traditional retailer through kiosks located within such retailers' locations.
-At December 31, 2017, we operated 1,106 Acceptance Now Staffed locations and 125 Acceptance Now Direct locations
+At December 31, 2018, we operated 1,106 Acceptance Now Staffed locations and 96 Acceptance Now Direct locations.

 Our Mexico segment consists of our company-owned rent-to-own stores in Mexico that lease household durable goods to customers on a rent-to-own basis.
-At December 31, 2017, we operated 131 stores in Mexico.
+At December 31, 2018, we operated 122 stores in Mexico.

 Rent-A-Center Franchising International, Inc., an indirect wholly-owned subsidiary of Rent-A-Center, is a franchisor of rent-to-own stores.
-At December 31, 2017, Franchising had 225 franchised stores operating in 31 states.
+At December 31, 2018, Franchising had 281 franchised stores operating in 32 states.
 Our Franchising segment's primary source of revenue is the sale of rental merchandise to its franchisees, who in turn offer the merchandise to the general public for rent or purchase under a rent-to-own transaction.
-The balance of our Franchising segment's revenue is generated primarily from royalties based on franchisees' monthly gross revenues.
+The balance of our Franchising segment's revenue is generated primarily from royalties based on franchisees' monthly gross revenues and upfront fees charged to new franchisees.